 Feeling Anxious?
-Reflexology May Help
+Consider Reflexology

 Feeling stressed-out?
 Tense or anxious?
 Experiencing discomfort in certain parts of the body?
 Consider reflexology.
 This therapy is based on the principle that specific areas of the hands and feet correspond to specific muscle groups or organs of the body.
 Some examples are the base of the little toe representing the ear, or the ball of the foot representing the lung.
 By applying pressure to those areas, reflexology is said to promote benefits such as relaxation, improved circulation and normalized function in the related area of the body.